appgate/conkolla/security.md

 ![Azure vault handler](./handler-vault-azure.png)

+This works well with [Azure Active Directory Pod Identity](https://github.com/Azure/aad-pod-identity) for kubernetes.
+Instead of the VM the pod running conkolla will be mapped to a managed identity.

 You can login a connection from file or via REST/form.
 You need only to specify the vault parameters.
 Example:

 ```